Brent steady above $106; premium to U.S. crude narrows

 "Commodities have largely been unaffected by the emerging market turmoil so far.
 Industrial metals are likely to be most affected, while the energy market is getting support from the fact that the global economy presumably is back on the right track," said Mark Keenan, head of commodities research in Asia at Societe Generale.

-U.S. crude rose 14 cents to $97.64 a barrel, after closing up 19 cents.
+U.S. crude rose 18 cents to $97.56 a barrel, after closing up 19 cents.
 The benchmark was supported as severe snow and ice storms in the Northeastern states boosted demand for heating fuels.
+The storms had left almost a million homes and businesses without power on Wednesday.

-U.S. stocks of distillates fell 2.4 million barrels last week - more than expected - and inventories of the fuels on the East Coast declined to their lowest level since April 2003 due to the continued cold spell, government data showed.
+U.S. stocks of distillates fell 2.4 million barrels last week - more than expected - and inventories of the fuels on the East Coast declined to their lowest level since April 2003 due to the continued cold spell, data from the Energy Information Administration (EIA) showed.

-"While distillate stocks normally draw at this time of year, since the start of the year they have done so at a greater-than-normal rate and from a particularly low base level," Harry Tchilinguirian, head of commodity markets at BNP Paribas, said in a note.

-Still, the country-wide drop in distillates should more be attributed to a rise in exports and a weekly decline in production than to cold weather, Tchilinguirian said.
+"Recent cold weather has increased demand of distillates in the United States, and that has kept the petroleum complex elevated," said Keenan.

-Demand for jet fuel, however, could be hit with 2,880 flights cancelled on Wednesday throughout the United States.
+Demand for jet fuel, however, was hit with 2,880 flights cancelled on Wednesday throughout the United States.

 Oil markets were also supported by a pickup in the U.S. services sector in January, with steady strength in private-sector hiring, suggesting the winter weather that socked the country over the few several weeks had a limited effect on the economy.